What does it mean to be a SBADC volunteer and what does it involve?

 I want to help but I’ve never done this before, will I receive training?

-Yes you will receive training, but first we have to complete your DBS check and interview with the Charity Care Coordinator, where you will be given a Volunteer Handbook which will cover boundaries with clients, confidentiality, safety procedures and general conduct.
-If at any point you have any queries or questions, please do not hesitate to contact our Charity Care Coordinator on 01364 700282 or e-mail us at email@example.com.
+Yes you will receive training, but first we have to complete your DBS check and interview with the Charity Care Coordinator.
+You will receive a Volunteer Handbook which will cover boundaries with clients, confidentiality, safety procedures and general conduct.
+If at any point you have any queries or questions, please do not hesitate to contact our Charity Care Coordinator on 01364 700282 or e-mail us at firstname.lastname@example.org.

 Note to volunteers:

-From time-to-time we will send volunteers requests for transport or one-off client help, such as gardening for a week while their regular gardener is away.
+Often we will send volunteers requests for transport or short-term or one-off client help, such as gardening for a week while their regular gardener is away.
 Do not feel guilty if you are unable to fulfil the request!
 We understand that our volunteers are generously giving whatever spare time they have, and we do not expect you to meet all requests all the time.
-If a request has been fulfilled, we will send a follow up e-mail to inform everyone that it has been managed and we will send full details to the volunteer who has accepted the request.
+We will then send full details to the volunteer who has accepted the request.
 If you do not normally offer transport, but would like to on any occasion, you will need to contact your insurance company even if it’s a one-off.